gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

 ====================================================
-Turtle square progressions
+Turtle rectangle progressions
 ====================================================

-| The code progressions below draw a square.
+| The code progressions below draw a rectangle.
 | With each version, an improvement is made.
 | Firstly, only sequencing is used, with no iteration.
 | Iteration, using a for loop, reduces the code lines.